• Home

 Arrange an in-person meeting with the teacher to address your concerns.

 Email is great for little details or arranging the meeting.
-However, tone can easily be misconstrued and email tends to prompt a lot of back and forth.
-Set up a face-to-face meeting with the teacher.
+However, tone can easily be misconstrued, and email tends to prompt a lot of back and forth.
+Set up a face-to-face meeting instead; it can be during school hours or after school.

 Talk to the principal.

-Meeting with the principal is where options such as switching classes can be discussed as well as more comprehensive solutions.
+Meeting with the principal is where options such as switching classes can be discussed, as well as more comprehensive solutions like working with the school’s guidance counsellor if necessary.

 Fortunately, for us, this was the pivotal point.
 We arranged to meet with the vice principal and came up with a plan that suited our family and, most importantly, our daughter.
 Through this meeting, the vice principal was also able to better understand the issues in our daughter’s class and was better equipped to deal with them.